 35 creative stuffed animal storage ideas to help you organize all of the plush toys in your home so they’re contained and easy for kids to access.

 If you have a lot of stuffed animals and don’t know what to do with them, you’re not alone.
 Many people have trouble coming up with ideas for organizing stuffed animals and plush toys in their homes.
-Stuffed animals can be a pain to store, especially if you have a whole bunch of them!
+Stuffed animals can be a pain to store when playtime is over, especially if you have a whole bunch of them!

 Luckily, there are plenty of ways you can get organized with stuffed animals without breaking the bank.
 From repurposing a simple shoebox to a beautifully decorated chest of drawers, I’m sharing 35 brilliant stuffed animal storage ideas so you no longer have to feel like they’re taking over your entire house.